Octops/agones-event-broadcaster/README.md

 ### Agones
 > An open source, batteries-included, multiplayer dedicated game server scaling and orchestration platform that can run anywhere Kubernetes can run.

-You can find great documentation on https://agones.dev/site/
+You can find a great documentation on https://agones.dev/site/

 ### Use Cases
 The most common use case is for folks who want to extract information about their Agones GameServers running within Kubernetes.